opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 ### Function `getOtokensLength() → uint256 external`

-Get the total otokens created by the factory.
+get the total oTokens created by the factory

 #### Return Values:

-- length of the otokens array.
+- length of the oTokens array

 ### Function `getOtoken(address _underlyingAsset, address _strikeAsset, address _collateralAsset, uint256 _strikePrice, uint256 _expiry, bool _isPut) → address external`

-get the otoken address.
-If no token has been created with these parameters, will return address(0).
+get the oToken address for an already created oToken, if no oToken has been created with these parameters, it will return address(0)

 #### Parameters: